evgenyneu/Auk/README.md

 ## Usage

-Great auk is an extension of UIScrollView class that creates a `greatAuk` property that you can use for showing images.
+Great auk extends UIScrollView class by creating a `greatAuk` property that you can use for showing images.

 ```Swift
 // Show local image